pyta-uoft/website/index.md

 ### W0622: Redefined builtin {#W0622}

-This error occurs when you are trying to redefine/override a built-in function.
+This error occurs when you are trying to redefine a built-in function.

 ~~~~ {include="W0622_redefined_builtin"}
 ~~~~